seth586/guides/OpenWRT/security/README.md

 2. Derive a private key with multiple inputs

-We can derive a private key requiring more input to fully decrypt it, such as also requiring a password, or a FIDO/U2F device!
+We can derive a private key requiring more input to fully decrypt it, such as also requiring a password and/or a FIDO/U2F device!
 By combining something we **HAVE** (private key file) with something we **KNOW** (password) and something **PHYSICAL** (FIDO/U2F or yubikey), we encrypt the private keys with multiple layers of security.
 If our private key is stolen, its still secure because its encrypted with a password and/or a FIDO/U2F device.

 So now that we know how we can secure the private key, what threat models remain?